huntforhomesaz/cleanout2closing-site/content/pages/faqs.md

 ### Are you a cash buyer?

-No. I am not a â€œwe buy houses for cashâ€ company.
+No. I am not a "we buy houses for cash" company.

 I am a licensed Realtor in Tucson.
 My role is to coordinate the property side and help you choose the right way to sell, which may include: